A word from the Board Chair:

 Unique in the landscape of IPS boards, the Hedland Senior High School Board consists of representatives from State Government, Local Government, the small business sector, major industry (BHP, FMG and Roy Hill), education, parents and the local community.
 This mix of representation reflects the high value all sectors of our community place on providing quality education for our students.

-In 2018 the key areas the Board are focusing on are safety, educational excellence and employment opportunities for our students.
+The key areas the Board are focusing on are safety, educational excellence and employment opportunities for our students.
 These discussions have seen some critical partnerships with the school being developed such as the Industry Sub Group who are working on employment pathways for ATAR students into university, Trade Training Centre students into apprenticeships and Vocational students into traineeships.

 The Hedland Senior High School Board looks forwards to working with the Hedland community to create a school that provides the best opportunities for our students and thank the staff at Hedland Senior High School for their hard work and dedication.